Building the Neural Network

 Take a look at these two images.

 As we can see from these images, we have two sneakers.
-How do we know this, even though the images themselves and their pixel values vary significantly?
-Our brain interprets these images by looking at patterns we observed before and says “That is a sneaker!”
+They are both different images and their pixel values vary significantly, but we can still categorize them as sneakers.
+How do we do this?
+Our brain interprets these images by looking at patterns that we observed previously and establishes, “That is a sneaker!”

 How is this relevant to what we are doing next?
 We will need to tell the computer that these types of images are sneakers.
 We cannot just mark these two images as sneakers because this would be ineffective when predicting future inputs using this model.